Power of Attorney

 - In exceedingly complicated transactions, you can name a professional, such as an accountant or attorney, to manage the transaction on your behalf

-A common POA in Oklahoma is a Durable Power of Attorney.
+A common POA in Texasis a Durable Power of Attorney.
 These POAs remain in effect should you become incapacitated and are often created as part of an estate plan to cover this contingency.

 POAs can be designed to handle financial affairs, business matters, or other specific transactions or matters that you assign to your “agent.”

 Healthcare decision-making authority cannot be granted to someone through a POA.
-However, under Oklahoma’s Advance Directive Act, you can create an advance directive that will outline your wishes regarding end-of-life medical interventions as well as appoint a trusted person to act as your healthcare proxy.
+However, you can create an advance directive that will outline your wishes regarding end-of-life medical interventions as well as appoint a trusted person to act as your healthcare proxy.
 Your healthcare proxy can make healthcare decisions on your behalf and communicate your wishes when you are unable to do so.

-If you need a POA, whether as part of an estate plan or for some other purpose, you can turn to David Smith who has the experience, attention to detail, and service-oriented representation you need.
+If you need a POA, whether as part of an estate plan or for some other purpose, discuss your legal needs with attorney David Smith in a free 30-minute phone consultation.
+Contact David online or by phone at 469-460-8980.